annegautham/annegautham.github.io/portfolio/eeg.md

 description: Jul 2022 — Present
 ---

-I designed and implemented an electroencephalogram to predict neural anomalies.
-Under the mentorship of Professor George Verghese (MIT, Henry Ellis Warren Prof. of Electrical and Biomedical Engineering), the project achieved both high accuracy and low cost with cost-effective components such as the AD622ANZ instrumentation amplifier and TL048x operational amplifier.
+Under the mentorship of Professor George Verghese (MIT, Henry Ellis Warren Prof. of Electrical and Biomedical Engineering), I designed and implemented an electroencephalogram to predict neural anomalies.
+The project achieved both high accuracy and low cost with cost-effective components such as the AD622ANZ instrumentation amplifier and TL048x operational amplifier.

 <br>